Contrasting The Simply Good Foods (SMPL) and Its Rivals

 Profitability

-This table compares The Simply Good Foods and its competitors’ net margins, return on equity and return on assets.
+This table compares The Simply Good Foods and its peers’ net margins, return on equity and return on assets.

 |Net Margins